monkale-io/coredns-manager-operator/README.md

    Connection to 192.168.122.10 53 port [tcp/domain] succeeded!
    ```

+2. Increase Coredns replicas(Optional)

+   Zonefile updates can cause a short interruption in name resolution, typically lasting from <1 to 5 seconds.
+To minimize downtime during updates, consider increasing CoreDNS replicas to 2 or more.

-2. Install the operator.
+3. Install the operator.
 By default it will install in `kube-system` namespace.
 Modify the manifest if needed.
    ```sh
    $ kubectl apply -f https://raw.githubusercontent.com/monkale-io/coredns-manager-operator/main/deploy/operator.yaml
    ```